asankasri/begin-with-it-alpha/README.md

 This repo is the main content provier of [https://beginwith.it](https://begin-with-it-app.herokuapp.com/), but yet fully independent from the website.

 The content will be growing forever with the community support.
-Guideline: [See](https://github.com/asankasri/begin-with-it-alpha/blob/master/content/README.md)
+See the [Guideline](https://github.com/asankasri/begin-with-it-alpha/blob/master/content/README.md)

 ## What?
 A simple guide to begin with IT technologies.